Written by Karan French

 Nulo Freestyle gives cat parents a convenient way to feed their cat a raw diet without the need for refrigeration or freezing.
 The freeze-dried raw food can be rehydrated with water or fed as a dry treat.
 It typically contains a high amount of animal-based protein and is free from grains, soy, corn, wheat, and artificial preservatives.

-Read our review of the full Nulo Freestyle (Freeze-Dried Raw) cat food range.
+Read our review of the full Nulo Freestyle (Freeze-Dried Raw) range here

 Main Ingredients Turkey, turkey necks, turkey liver, duck, duck liver